 Article first appeared in GuideFitter Journal Summer 2021

-Most outdoor businesses struggle to find cost-effective ways to harness their website traffic and generate qualified contacts/subscribers.
+Most outdoor businesses struggle to find cost-effective ways to harness their outdoor industry marketing website traffic and generate qualified contacts/subscribers.
 Many will spend hours creating newsletters only to have no one open them or read them.
 This work results in wasted time and money and ultimately giving up on making email marketing work.

 But what if there were a better way?
 What if people looked forward to your emails and were compelled to open them?

 According to HubSpot, a marketing software company, email generates $38 for every $1 spent, which is an astounding 3800% return on investment, making it one of the most effective marketing options available.
 Furthermore, over 59% of marketers say email is their most significant source of ROI.
 So how can you take advantage of this highly effective strategy to grow your business?

 This article will introduce you to a simple strategy based on a hypothetical guide service (but can be used for product companies too) we’ve implemented numerous times with clients in the outdoor industry that will help you build brand awareness, generate and nurture leads 24/7/365 and add revenue to your bottom line.

 Step 1 – Create a Clear Message based on a Story

 Any effective email marketing program should be based on a story-based framework.
 Psychologists have proven that story is hardwired into our brains.
 It’s the reason why movies can hold our attention for hours, and campfire hunting stories never get old.

 Below is a framework based on a process called StoryBrand™.
 This framework show you how to write story into your marketing by answering the seven questions your customers are asking in a story-based order.
 By answering the below questions, you will have all the words you need to write and create an effective automated email program.
 I’ve also included example responses.